MathWorks-Teaching-Resources/Treasure-Hunt/README.md

 ## ##

 **Learning Goals**
--Recognize and use variables
+- Recognize and use variables
--Recognize and use MATLAB built-in functions -Recognize, interpret, and respond to messages about syntax errors -Recognize and interpret comments in code
+- Recognize and use MATLAB built-in functions
+- Recognize, interpret, and respond to messages about syntax errors
+- Recognize and interpret comments in code
--Use documentation and search to learn more about how to use a programming language -Recognize and explain the importance of attention to detail when coding -Use live controls to enhance code
+- Use documentation and search to learn more about how to use a programming language
+- Recognize and explain the importance of attention to detail when coding
+- Use live controls to enhance code
--Use and manipulate matrices
+- Use and manipulate matrices
--Recognize and use conditional statements
+- Recognize and use conditional statements
--Create and use created functions
+- Create and use created functions

 ## Products ##
 MATLAB&reg;